 OAuth grant types

-The standard OAuth flow where users are redirected to the provider to grant permissions.
-Best for:
+• Authorization Code Flow (Delegated User): OAuth flow where a human user is redirected to the provider to grant permissions.

 Before configuring OAuth integrations in Tracecat, you must first create an OAuth application with your chosen provider (Microsoft, Google, GitHub, etc.).
 This process is the same for both Authorization Code and Client Credentials flows: